JasperVanDenBosch/syrinx/meta/content/index.md

 3. The header (1st) row will be used as keys.
 4. The first column is used as name for the content item.
 5. Each column will be converted to a variable in the front matter

+### Configuration

+You can configure syrinx behavior with a `syrinx.cfg` file in the project root directory, or use commandline arguments (which will override any settings in the configuration file).
+For options, run `syrinx -h`.